 Leaders spend the entirety of their days making decisions.
-Many decisions are routine in nature; others are unique and/or critical.
-Solutions to problems may require consideration of past experiences, deeper mental engagement with the present, and/or predictions of the future.
-This class takes a duel approach to decision making and risk aversion.
-This course will teach you how to make sound decisions, through evidence-based solutions, logic, best practices.
-It will also examine the cognitive processes involved in decision making, including intuition, association, and judgement.
+Many decisions are routine ; others are unique and critical.
+Solutions to problems may require considering past experiences, deeper mental engagement with the present, and future predictions.
+This class takes a dual approach to decision-making and risk aversion.
+This course will teach you to make sound decisions, through evidence-based solutions, logic, best practices.
+It will also examine the cognitive processes involved in decision-making, including intuition, association, and judgment.
 Other topics include information overload, biases, group decision making, ethical decision making, decision framing, and System 1/System 2 thinking.
+Terms Offered: As needed